bGray88/calance_bootstrap_csv/README.md

 Built using Node and Express, this simple app will fetch some repo data from the Bootstrap Github page.

-* 1a) The app can be run in one of two ways:
+The app can be run in one of two ways:
-To run it using npm and node: open up a terminal, type
+* 1a) To run it using npm and node: open up a terminal and type-
 ```sh
 npm start
 ```